mikeklimanek/HumanBenchmark/README.md

 # HumanBenchmark
-Bot for Human Benchmark to practice in Python and Node.js puppeteer
+Bot for Human Benchmark to practice with Node.js puppeteer

+# BOTs on GIFs were slowed down to show their abilities

 * Reaction Time bot waits for page to turn green and clicks (averaging around 30ms)